DIS10/dis10.github.io/README.md

 Created by Anton Quiambao, Lawrence Dizon, Raven Capuno, KM Liscano & Rodel Villarosa

 **HTML**, **CSS** and **Javascript** were used in this project.
 It is hosted on Github Pages, a free site hosting service.
+The site can be accessed at **https://dis10.github.io/**

 The chosen topics in Discrete Structures 1 to be solved are
 - *Intersection of Sets*